Turkey reopens air base for U.S fight against Islamic State: Pentagon

 Kerry said he had no evidence at this time that Gulen was behind the plot to seize power from Erdogan, but he urged Turkish authorities to compile evidence as rapidly as possible so the United States can evaluate whether Gulen should be extradited to Turkey.

-(This story corrects to say Gulen, not Erdogan, would be evaluated for extradition)
+"This is not the pattern of an attempted coup," Gulen said through an interpreter.

+(This version of the story was refiled to add a dropped letter to word not in the penultimate paragraph.)

-(Reporting by Julia Edwards; Additional reporting by David Chance and Timothy Gardner; Editing by Angus MacSwan)
+(Reporting by Julia Edwards; Additional reporting by David Chance and Timothy Gardner; Editing by Angus MacSwan and Alan Crosby)